 To lift massive superlifts into the dry dock, shipbuilders need a massive crane to handle the weight.

-“Big Blue is our 1,050-ton crane in the North Yard,” Hummel said.
+“Big Blue is our 1,050-ton crane in the North Yard,” said Kennedy's construction director.
 “We can’t build carriers without it.”

 The crane was built in 1976 to lift up to 900 metric tons, but to hoist Ford-class superlifts, Big Blue’s capacity was reinforced to 1,050 metric tons.
 The investment has paid off—the heaviest lift performed on Ford weighed 1,026 tons.